reactpatterns/reactpatterns-website/blog/2021-01-03-react-server-component.md

 ### React Server Component allows static content render faster

-Server-side components can't have any interactivity like using `useState` hook but they can import client-size components with which the user interact.
+Server-side components can't have any interactivity like using `useState` hook but they can import client-side components with which the user interact.

 ### Won't affect the bundle size

-Whatever library you include inside your server component as well as the text content it won't affect the bundle size because it is render on the server.
+Whatever library you include inside your server component as well as the text content it won't affect the bundle side because it is render on the server.

 ### Accessing database directly